 Factual error: Magnetic tape recorders weren't available outside of Germany during World War II.
 True the tape recorder could have been captured from the Germans, but, as it was "cutting edge" technology for 1941, it would hardly be likely to have ended up in a hospital office.

-Revealing mistake: Dalek is escaping and enters the large room with the soldiers.
-He starts the sprinklers so he can kill them faster.
-When they show the dead soldiers they show some casings which were ejected from the soldiers' guns.
+Revealing mistake: When they show the soldiers killed by the Dalek, in both the hallway outside the cage and the large room in weapons testing, they show some casings which were ejected from the soldiers' guns.
 The casings still have projectiles in them.
 If used, they would have been in magazines and would never fall out like they are shown.

 Deliberate mistake: The final Auton attack in this episode is supposed to take place in a busy London street, but it is a pedestrianised area, and several shots reveal this.
 For example, there are no road markings visible, no apparent distinction between pavement and road, and a bus stop appears to sit in the middle of the 'road'.

-Revealing mistake: When The Doctor travels back in time after being shot by the Dalek, falls down the stairs and tells himself that he has 12 minutes to live we never see either of the 2 Doctor's faces onscreen at the same time, and if you look at the hair on The Doctor that's dying it is completely different to Matt Smith's.
+Revealing mistake: When the Doctor travels back in time after being shot by the stone Dalek, falls down the stairs and tells himself that he has 12 minutes to live we never see either of the 2 Doctors' faces onscreen at the same time, and if you look at the hair on the Doctor that's dying it is completely different to Matt Smith's.
 That's because it is Gordon Seed, Matt Smith's stunt double.